ABOUT ULYSSE NARDIN

 Born in Le Locle, Switzerland, in 1823, Ulysse Nardin followed in the watchmaking footsteps of his father, Léonard-Frédéric, apprenticing for him, and later, working with precision timepiece expert William DuBois.
 In 1846 in Le Locle, at the age of 23, Ulysse Nardin founded the company that still bears his name.
 He paved the company’s future with his pocket and marine chronometers, setting the benchmark in both civil and military realms.
 When he died in 1876, his son, Paul-David, took control.
-For nearly 170 years, Ulysse Nardin has forged ahead, anchored in seafaring roots with sights set on the horizon.
+For over 170 years, Ulysse Nardin has forged ahead, anchored in seafaring roots with sights set on the horizon.
 Forever inventive, the manufacturer remains steadfast in its pioneering precision of fusing bold innovation with undeniable style.